Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 Although there is no evidence that breast fat transfer increases the risk of breast cancer breast screening is done to ensure a clear picture of the breast is gained prior to surgery.

 A pre-operative screening MRI is required for all patients and mammogram or ultrasound (depending on age).
-This is read by a radiologist who is very experienced in reading breast MRIs.
 This allows there to be a comparison in the event of any changes to the breast following fat transfer.

 Is the success of fat grafting technique dependent?